App Annie/IDC: Mobile gaming downloads rose 30% in Q1 2021 and spending was up 40%

 “I think there is something to that,” he said.
 “It’s real.

-As for things like crypto wallets on smartphones, Krantz believes we’ll see some momentum in Asia Pacific.
+As for things like crypto-wallets on smartphones, Krantz believes we’ll see some momentum in Asia Pacific.
 He also thinks it’s too early to see what the impact of nonfungible tokens (NFTs) will have on mobile games.

 “Conceptually, there is an opportunity there,” he said.